Uncovered/Covered

-Uncovered/Covered is a collaborative studio album by American singers and then-real-life couple Kenny Lattimore and Chanté Moore.
-It was released by LaFace Records and Verity through Sony BMG on October 10, 2006 in the United States.
+Uncovered/Covered is the second collaborative studio album by American singers and then-real-life couple Kenny Lattimore and Chanté Moore.
+It was released by LaFace Records and Verity through Sony BMG on October 10, 2006, in the United States.
 Formatted as a double album, the two-disc set consists of Uncovered, a disc of R&B songs, and Covered, a disc of gospel songs that were primarily produced by Fred Hammond.
 Uncovered/Covered received a Stellar Award nomination for Best Contemporary Group/Duo of the Year.

 Background

 Originally the album was recorded as a single disc titled Uncovered and scheduled for release in November 2005.
 The title was chosen as a double entendre representing the "uncovered truth behind the ups and downs in a marriage," as well as denoting a departure from their previous release which was a cover album.
-In keeping with the album theme of love established on their previous abum Things That Lovers Do (2003), the bulk of Uncovered/Covered addresses the subject from to aspects, with the first disc examining the romantic aspect of love.
+In keeping with the album theme of love established on their previous album Things That Lovers Do (2003), the bulk of Uncovered/Covered addresses the subject from to aspects, with the first disc examining the romantic aspect of love.

 The second disc addresses its spiritual aspect.
 At the time of the release of lead single "Tonight," Lattimore and Moore's follow-up was planned to be a single disc follow-up simply titled Uncovered.
 Verity Records president Max Siegel requested that they record a gospel component to the disc after a standout performance at the Stellar Awards in 2006.
 Though both singers were primarily known for their contributions to R&B music by then, the couple found that they were "no strangers to the gospel genre."
 Prior to releasing his debut album, Lattimore was a featured vocalist on gospel artist William Becton's album Broken.
 As for Moore, she enlisted BeBe Winans to produce the gospel song "Because You're Mine" on her 1992 debut Precious.
 Save for a single track, the second disc, which would be titled Covered, was produced by gospel hitmaker Fred Hammond.